NewYorkCityCouncil/scrollyTemplate/README.md

 -
 - /src/layout/Scroller.svelte: Call when making a Scrolly section, see examples in App.svelte.
 Probably don't need to change code in this file, see https://github.com/sveltejs/svelte-scroller for details
 - /src/layout/Table.svelte: Call when making a table.
 See example in App.svelte
 - /node_modules/@onsvisual/svelte-charts/src/charts/BarChart.svelte: Call when making a bar chart, see examples in App.svelte.
 ONS made this file and files for other chart types (see /node_modules/@onsvisual/svelte-charts/src/charts/ folder).
-Can use as-is as a function with parameters that can be set, or can tweak code within this file (and/or the lower-level functions that it calls) for additional customization.
-Can also learn from these ONS-built chart types to build additional chart types
+I tweaked this file (and builder files it calls) to change some colors and get labels to pop up in the bar charts (compare with default files to see how I did this, deleting /node_modules/ and running "npm install" in terminal will load default /node_modules/ files).
+Can tweak further for customization and/or learn from this and other ONS-built chart types to build additional chart types
-- /node_modules/@onsvisual/svelte-charts/src/charts/ScatterChart.svelte: Call when making a scatter chart, see example in App.svelte
+- /node_modules/@onsvisual/svelte-charts/src/charts/ScatterChart.svelte: Call when making a scatter chart, see example in App.svelte.
+Tweaked from default ScatterChart.svelte.
 -
 - /src/layout/DataTeamHeader.svelte: Makes webiste header with Data Team text title and logo and links to Data Team homepage
 - /src/layout/DataTeamFooter.svelte: Makes website footer with Data Team text title and logo, links to Data Team homepage, and provides Data Team email